Now is a good time to review where you stand with your preferred airline and hotel partners.

 Begin by reviewing your airline mileage accounts to see if you need more miles to reach elite status.
 Double check that your spending is on track to get you to your elite status goal, or if you are working on a credit card waiver with an airline’s affiliated credit card partner, check to make sure you will reach it.
 Now’s the time to fly more or spend more if needed.
-A last-ditch effort to buy gift cards is a great way to boost spending in a jiffy.

 If you need more airline miles, it might make sense to take a mileage run or a staycation at a nearby hotel if you need more nights to achieve hotel elite status.
 Spending a few hundred bucks could pay off if it means more upgrades or airline and hotel lounge access in the coming year.

 If you have not traveled with an airline or hotel brand in the past year, it might be wise to check its expiration policy.
 While not all travel providers put expiration dates on their miles or points, many do, and often the threshold is 18 months.

 It should be an annual ritual to review your accounts to assure there has been some type of activity to keep them active.
 This includes accruing more miles or points in the program by flying or spending, or redeeming miles or points for travel, magazine subscriptions or merchandise.
 Any type of movement in your account can help keep it active since it shows that you are still participating in the program.